SimplyWine/bookkeep-api/source/index.html.md

-source_location_id | false | A location id in the source system for the name if available source_report_url | true | The report in the source system that corresponds to the data in the job summary. je_private_note | true | could be '' but this is the note that passes through to the entry in accounting. inputs | true | the inputs to run your job excluding any access tokens. je_date | true | the report date from the input.
+source_location_id | false | A location id in the source system for the name if available source_report_url | true | The report in the source system that corresponds to the data in the job summary. je_private_note | true | could be '' but this is the note that passes through to the entry in accounting. docnumber | false | Optional field in case there are mutiple summaries per day this will make unique in QBO docnumber field inputs | true | the inputs to run your job excluding any access tokens. je_date | true | the report date from the input.
 je_type | true | The template name from the input.